Skip to content

 Barbica

-Barbica has a handful of tables outside on a side street right next to the launching point of the bica funicular.
+Barbica has a handful of tables outside on a side street right next to the launching point of the Bica funicular.
 Few things feel more quintessential in Lisbon than sitting with a glass of Portuguese wine on a cobblestone terrace while watching the charming yellow cable car go uphill.

 I did not eat here, so I cannot vouch for the food.
 But it was a nice place to take a break and have a cold drink.